 6. Orange is one of the most common coat colors for cats.

-We see orangies everywhere—in almost every breed of cat (including mixed breeds).
+We see orangies everywhere and in almost every breed of cat (including mixed breeds).
 However, orange is a very dominant color that comes through—even, at times, from parents who are not orange.

 Orange Persian cats make ideal pets in almost any living situation.
 These cats are calm, affectionate, and social creatures with gentle demeanors.
 They make wonderful family additions to single owners, families, and people of any age.